frankmakr/frankmakrdiss/data-raw/01_README.md

   Student status used in the FernUniversität official statistics (Berichtswesen, 2022a)
 + **noexpert**
-  Knowledge of a theory of psychological sense of community coded as 0 = Knowledge, 1 = No knowledge
+  Formal theoretical knowledge of a theory of psychological sense of community coded as 0 = Knowledge, 1 = No knowledge
 + **numcomm**
-  The number of communities the person mentioned with a maximum number of 10 entry fields
+  The number of communities the person mentioned with a maximum number of 10 entry fields for each person